Authentication with rtweetSource:

 Bot authentication allows you to create a fully automated Twitter bot that performs actions on its own behalf rather than on behalf of a human.

-In either case, you’ll need to create your own Twitter app, so we’ll start by discussing what an app is and how to create one on the Twitter website.
+In either case, you’ll need to create your own Twitter app (yes, it can be confusing), so we’ll start by discussing what an app is and how to create one on the Twitter website.
 Next, you’ll learn how to use the

 rtweet_bot() functions to tell rtweet about your app config.
 You’ll then learn how to set the default authentication mechanism for the current R session, and how to save it so you can use it in a future session.

 You’re already familiar with using twitter, either through the website or an app that you installed on your phone or computer.
 To use twitter from R, you’ll need to learn a little more about what’s going on behind the scenes.
 The first important concept to grasp is that every request to the Twitter API has to go through an “app”.
 Normally, someone else has created the app for you, but now that you’re using twitter programmatically, you can create your own app.
 (It’s still called an app even though you’ll be using it through an R package).

 To create a Twitter app, you need to first apply for a developer account by following the instructions at https://developer.twitter.com.
 Once you have been approved (which may take several hours), navigate to the developer portal and click the “Create App” button at the bottom of the page.
 You’ll need to name your app: the name is unimportant for our purposes, but needs to be unique across all twitter apps.

 After you’ve created your app, you’ll see a screen that gives you some important information.
 You’ll only see this once, so make sure to record it in a secure location.

 Don’t worry if you forget to save this data: you can always regenerate new values by clicking the “regenerate” button on the “keys and tokens” page.
 If you regenerate the previous values will cease to work, so do not use it to get different credentials for an authentication already in use.